 - ✔ Prepare your group's statement for next week.

-- ✔ Note that although April 29 is a national holiday, we will have class on that day.
+- ✔ Note that May 5 is a national holiday, so we will have NO class on that day.

 As you likely have guessed, today we (note the plural form) will engage in a discussion of this UN conundrum.
 Be prepared to make a group presentation of your group's position.
 You may, of course, augment your presentation with PowerPoint.